Community caring for the Leschenault Estuary

 This program brings together Traditional Owners, community members, key business partners, and both state and local government stakeholders.
 It is designed to raise awareness about the estuary’s natural and cultural significance, encourage community engagement in restoration efforts, and promote collaboration among stakeholders to address water quality issues and protect biodiversity values.

-The program has four main components all aimed at inspiring community connection and raising awareness on how to care for the Leschenault Estuary.
+The program has five main components all aimed at inspiring community connection and raising awareness on how to care for the Leschenault Estuary.

 The program aims to deepen the sense of place of the Leschenault Estuary and increase community connection to this culturally and ecologically significant place.
 The Leschenault Estuary has been used as a resource for thousands of years by Traditional Owners and plays an important part in the lives of the Noongar community today.
 This long tradition includes utilising and caring for the Leschenault Estuary in a sustainable way to ensure it remains healthy and productive.
 With the inherent cultural rights, responsibilities and obligations to care for coastal and marine environments within Aboriginal culture, we can all learn from the continuation of cultural wisdom and practices which in turn play a pivotal role in individual and community wellbeing.